ED-IP/Milestone-2-Project/README.md

 - Responsive navigation bar - Allow the user to jump directly between sections (not fully implemented yet).
 - Contact form - Allow the users interested to request more information filling the form.

+## Wireframes

+The wireframes for the project can be found [here](https://github.com/ED-IP/Milestone-2-Project/blob/master/docs/Wireframe_milestone_2.png)

 ## Technologies Used

 - **[HTML]**